microsoft/pyright/README.md

 Pyright is a work in progress.
 The following functionality is not yet finished.
 If you would like to contribute to any of these areas, contact the maintainers of the repo.

+* Add enforcement of covariance and contravariance
 * Type inference for generators and async functions
-* Support for type annotations within comments
+* Support for old-style type annotations within comments
 * Address the many TODO comments in the code
 * Better handling of function decorators (don't punt on type checking)
 * Add lots of tests